-As a result, orofacial pain practitioners were left to take on the challenges of treating patients with facial and jaw pain (TMJ), knowing that the people in leadership at the ADA had not yet grasped the importance and professional value of this initiative.
-Despite these setbacks, the push to create this new specialty was never abandoned.
-So, today I’m happy to announce that as of March 31, 2020, the American Dental Associations’ National Commission on Specialty Status has finally approved a new dental specialty, Orofacial Pain!
+As a result, practitioners were left to take on the challenges of treating patients with facial and jaw pain (TMJ), with the knowledge that people in leadership at the ADA had not yet grasped the importance and professional value of this initiative.
+Despite these setbacks, the push to create a new specialty was never abandoned.

+On March 31, 2020, the American Dental Associations’ National Commission on Specialty Status finally approved orofacial pain as a specialty.
 (To see the full definition, scroll down)

-What This Means For Patients
+What Does This Mean For Patients?

 Onward and upward!

-The Full Definition of the Orofacial Pain Specialty
+Definition Of Orofacial Pain

 The specialty of Orofacial Pain (OFP) “involves the assessment, diagnosis and treatment of patients with orofacial pain disorders, including temporomandibular muscle and joint (TMJ) disorders, oromotor and jaw behavior disorders, neuropathic and neurovascular pain disorders, and related head and neck pain, as well as expanding our knowledge of the underlying cause and mechanisms of these disorders.
 This specialty also includes screening, management, and coordination of care associated with sleep-related breathing disorders.”